 The 19th-century construction dates often come as a surprise, since everything looks much older.
 People sometimes confuse the Votivkirche, for example, with a medieval cathedral.
 We can thank the prevailing architectural approach to such things at the time: historicism.

-(Parliament building: recently fully renovated and one of many Ring sites)
+(The Austrian Parliament: one of many Ring sites)

 If sticking to public transport, look for tram line 1.
-Catch it at Julius-Raab-Platz in the direction of Stefan-Fadinger-Platz
+Catch it at Julius-Raab-Platz in the direction of Stefan-Fadinger-Platz.

-This takes you around almost the entire Ring clockwise before the tram turns off at Oper/Karlsplatz (or go in the reverse direction from Oper/Karlsplatz to Julius-Raab-Platz on the same line but in the tram going in the direction of Prater/Hauptallee).
+This takes you around almost the entire Ring clockwise before the tram turns off at Oper/Karlsplatz (or go in the reverse direction from Oper/Karlsplatz to Julius-Raab-Platz on the same line but use the tram going in the direction of Prater/Hauptallee).

 You might prefer to take a turn of the Ring after dusk.
 Once the sun goes down, the buildings light up, often spectacularly.
 And at Christmas, you have the added bonus of the seasonal displays and decorations.